furofo/CryptoDB/README.md

 downloaded as csv
 Will be read by python and put in mysql database make an android app for final version

+#IMPORTANT
+Currently as of 07/16/2021, This needs config php and local host client right now with how to connect to database in it.